 There are several specialized print reporters for bankruptcy decisions, and no single one of them contains all bankruptcy decisions.
 Duke Law researchers have access to West’s Bankruptcy Reporter (through Westlaw) and Collier Bankruptcy Cases (Library Service Center KF1524 .C65).
 West’s Bankruptcy Reporter reports more cases than other specialized reporters, and the decisions follow the standard West reporting format, with topics, key numbers, and headnotes.
 Collier Bankruptcy Cases complements a leading treatise (see Collier on Bankruptcy, below) and selectively reports cases decided under the Bankruptcy Code.
 (Other specialized reporters include Bankruptcy Court Decisions and Wolters Kluwer's Bankruptcy Law Reporter.)

-Online, federal bankruptcy cases are found in bankruptcy practice centers on Lexis Advance, Westlaw, and Bloomberg Law described in Part I above.
+Online, federal bankruptcy cases are found in bankruptcy practice centers on Lexis+, Westlaw, and Bloomberg Law described in Part I above.
 Bloomberg Law also includes state court bankruptcy and insolvency opinions and federal court dockets.

 C.Bankruptcy Rules and Official Forms

 Bankruptcy cases are governed by the Federal Rules of Bankruptcy Procedure, also known as the "Bankruptcy Rules."
-The Bankruptcy Rules are promulgated by the U.S. Supreme Court and were last amended in April 2017, effective December 2017.
+The Bankruptcy Rules are promulgated by the U.S. Supreme Court and were last amended effective December 1, 2020.
 The Bankruptcy Rules also prescribe the use of Official Forms in bankruptcy cases.

 The Bankruptcy Rules and Official Forms are available in print and online.
 In print, they can be found as part of the official and unofficial versions of the United States Code.
 The Bankruptcy Rules are located in an appendix to Title 11 in the official U.S.C., appearing after Chapter 15 of the Bankruptcy Code.
 The U.S.C. refers users to the website of the United States Courts (see below) for the Official Forms.